 Ability to Keep Residents Mobile

-This indicates the percent of residents who were able to retain mobility over time.
-Preserving mobility is usually a great sign for residents' well-being.
+This tells you the percentage of residents that retained mobility levels over time.
+Preserving mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations